 You can check your PostgreSQL version by executing:

 SELECT version();query on psql prompt.

-- And, of course make sure PostgreSQL instance running & serving the database you are trying to visualize.
+- And, of course, make sure the target database instance is running & serving the database you are trying to visualize.

 Quoting from the author:

 SchemaSpy uses the dot executable from Graphviz to generate graphical representations of the table/view relationships.
-This was initially added for people who see things visually.
-Now the graphical representation of relationships is a fundamental feature of the tool.
+The visual representation of the connections is a fundamental feature of the tool.

-Graphviz is not required to view the output generated by SchemaSpy, but the dot program should be in your PATH (not CLASSPATH) when running SchemaSpy or none of the entity relationship diagrams will be generated (or use the
+Graphviz is not required to view the output generated by SchemaSpy, but the dot program should be in your PATH (not CLASSPATH) when running SchemaSpy, or none of the entity-relationship diagrams will be generated.
+Or, maybe use the

-Now, in my case, my OS is Linux, and database is hosted locally, hence address is
+Now, in my case, my OS is Linux, and the database is hosted locally; hence address is

 PostgreSQL-9.3 at port